Rudolf Battěk

 Rudolf Battěk (2 November 1924–17 March 2013) was a Czech sociologist, politician, and political dissident during the Czechoslovak Communist era.

 Early life

 Rudolf Battěk was born in Bratislava on 2 November 1924 to Czech parents.
 From 1934 his family lived in Banská Bystrica.
 Following the establishment of the independent Slovak state in March 1939, his family moved to Prague.
 During World War II, Battěk trained as a mechanical locksmith at ČKD Prague.
 Towards the end of the war, Battěk left his job and joined the anti-Nazi resistance, fighting in the Prague Uprising in 1945.

-In 1950, Battěk married his wife Dagmar (née Brzická), and returned to education.
+In 1950, Battěk married Dagmar (née Brzická), and returned to education.
 He finished his university studies in 1952 and began working as an economist.
 After he refused to participate in the parliamentary elections of 1958, he was penalised regarding work opportunities, and he returned to work as a locksmith.
 In 1965, after some rehabilitation, Battěk was accepted as an 'expert worker' to the sociological institute at the Czechoslovak Academy of Sciences (ČSAV).